Bondage Bed, Suspension Points, and More: 8 Things I’d Want in My Dream Home Dungeon

 There are only two things that actively get me aroused: thinking about degrading myself and the thought of being tied up.
 Problem is, I don’t want to degrade myself and he doesn’t want to tie me up.
 He’s studied too much history to want to do that to me.

-Month 22: I’m talking to my pastor / minister / vicar person about it.
+Month 22: I’m talking to my pastor/minister/vicar person about it.
 He says it’s important that the problem is sorted.
 He says there’s no shame in getting professional help.

 Month 25: I’m picking up my pill again and I’m in tears.
 The woman there refers me to a sexual health clinic.

-I get a letter in the post inviting me to make an assessment appointment.
+I get a letter in the post inviting me to make an assessment appointment for psychosexual therapy.
 It says that they can’t help couples where there is complete loss of arousal as this comes from relationship issues.
 We don’t have relationship issues.
 Letter goes in the bin.
 They can’t help me.
 I must be being whiney.

 Month 27: He buys me some fantastic clothes to help me feel good about myself.
 They help.
 Marginally.

 Month 28: I tell him just how bad I feel about not wanting to have sex with him.
 I tell him how I feel unfaithful.
-He tells me that I don’t need to feel like I have to save the marriage – he made a vow too.
+He tells me that I don’t need to feel like I have to save the marriage alone.
+He made a vow too.
 That helps.
 A lot.

 Well, it helps me feel better about myself.
 Doesn’t help me get aroused.

 Month 30: It’s pill time again.
 Tears again.
-This woman I speak to actually books us an assessment.
+This woman I speak to actually books us an assessment for psychosexual therapy.

 Month 31: We have the assessment.
 She says the clinic can help.
 She says it’s a six-month waiting list.
 We can wait.
 We’ve waited this long.

+She says it’s no bad thing to think of degrading oneself to get turned on.
+But I don’t want to.
 And I don’t see why degrading myself should be the ONLY way I can get turned on.

 Am I asking too much when I want to be turned on by thinking about the one I love?
+Seriously?

 Month 33: He buys me more fantastic clothes to help me feel good about myself.
 Positive effect is short-lived.
 I begin to feel bad about the money spent.

-Month 34: He says he’s been doing some research and there are these things called ‘rope dresses’.
+Month 34: He says he’s been doing some research and there are these things called “rope dresses”.
 He says in Japan, tying a rope around something can symbolise ownership.
-He says there’s a whole art form called ‘shibari’.
-He says it doesn’t have to be degrading.
+He says there’s a whole art form called “shibari”.
+It doesn’t have to be degrading, he says.
 He says he’s willing to give it a try if I am.

+We start learning about rope.
 I begin to not dread sex.

 Month 36: I’m getting better at understanding my body so that I don’t consent until I’m ready for him.
 I realise one day I’ve made a mistake: I’m not ready and he’s inside, but if he carries on he’s going to hurt me.
 I ask him to stop.
 He stops and withdraws gently.
 No hard feelings.

 He wants me to tell him if he’s going to hurt me.
+He always has.
 I’m no longer afraid to be completely honest with him.

 Month 38: I tell HR that we’ve reached the top of the waiting list and I’m going to need regular time off work to go to the sessions.
 They’re cool with this.